Updated Thursday 10 June , 2021

 - Only one partner or support person is permitted to visit

-- Partner or support person is welcome to remain throughout the postnatal stay, however they must be inside the hospital by 7pm to stay overnight
+- Partner or support person is welcome to remain throughout the postnatal stay

 - Children including siblings are not permitted